soframel/squic/README.md

 ## Quizzes supported
+### Multiple Choices Quizzes

-Quizzes are composed of questions, which can be:
+Multiple Choices Quizzes are composed of questions, which can be:
 - registered sounds (ogg format)
 - spoken text questions (spoken by textToSpeech engine)
 - text questions (no sound)